kny127/Aspect-Based-Sentimental-Analysis/README.md

 # Aspect-Based-Sentimental-Analysis
 This repository contains the implementation of a Dual-Path Model for Aspect-Based Sentiment Analysis (ABSA) on Korean product reviews.
-The model jointly performs Aspect Category Detection (ACD) and Aspect Sentiment Classification (ASC) using a novel architecture that combines global contextual features from KLUE/RoBERTa with local context understanding through adjacency-masked attention.
+The model jointly performs Aspect Category Detection (ACD) and Aspect Sentiment Classification (ASC) using a architecture that combines global contextual features from KLUE/RoBERTa with local context understanding through adjacency-masked attention.

 ## Overview
 The project addresses the task of analyzing sentiment in Korean product reviews at an aspect level.
 Unlike traditional sentiment analysis that determines overall sentiment, ABSA: